michael-spengler/fairness/README.md

 [![1500x500](https://user-images.githubusercontent.com/43786652/173186666-59020ce5-d29e-457a-94ee-a389471ac2de.jpeg)](https://peer-2-peer.eth.link)

+If this [Welcome Present Feature](https://peer-2-peer.eth.link) becomes successful in terms of improving the distributedness of our CULT and with that improving the potential for more - real - direct democracy & fairness, we might implement a decentralized / smart contract based backend for it.
+Especially when it comes to improving the transparency on which insider donated to which newcomer, this might be a great contribution for what RVLT is about to support.

 ## Universal Basic Income
 The [Fairness Coin (FC)](https://github.com/distributed-ledger-technology/fairness/tree/main/coin) is a newly created currency which enables a Universal Basic Income.
 It is currently deployed on the Ropsten Test Net in a prototyping mode.
 Before a potential launch on mainnet we will ensure that the mechanisms are sufficiently tested.